KSTP-TV: Programming

 In 2007, KSTP decided to bring back an hour-long afternoon talk program similar to Good Company.
-Twin Cities Live, described as "a show about Minnesotans created by Minnesotans", began airing on April 21, 2008 and airs weekdays at 3:00 p.m.
+Twin Cities Live, described as "a show about Minnesotans created by Minnesotans", began airing on April 21, 2008, and airs weekdays at 3 p.m.
 A public casting call at the Mall of America attracted a Burnsville, Minnesota native, John Hanson, who was selected from over 500 people.
 A few months later, former Milwaukee news anchor Rebekah Wood was hired as his partner.
 Wood was replaced by Elizabeth Ries on June 15, 2009.
 Ries and Hanson co-hosted together for over three years until Hanson received an offer to become the program director of KCSP in Kansas City.
 Hanson's last day on Twin Cities Live was December 21, 2012.
 Over the next four months, numerous television personalities served as guest co-hosts on TCL until the producers could find the best fit.
 KSTP weekend anchor Chris Egert was chosen to be Ries' new co-host on April 29, 2013.
 Egert and Ries co-hosted the show for nine months until Egert was promoted to weekday morning news anchor in February 2014.
 The station again had to go through a process of finding the next co-host, this time taking five months.
 On July 21, 2014, Steve Patterson was named the new co-host of TCL.
 Ries is the current host of Twin Cities Live.
-On April 16, 2018, close to ten years after the program first hit the airwaves, Twin Cities Live was expanded to 90 minutes to include an extra half-hour at 4:00 p.m. called Twin Cities Live at Four, also hosted by Patterson and Ries.
-The extra half-hour replaced Who Wants to Be a Millionaire (which was cancelled in May 2019) which was moved to 2:00 p.m.
+On April 16, 2018, close to ten years after the program first hit the airwaves, Twin Cities Live was expanded to 90 minutes to include an extra half-hour at 4 p.m. called Twin Cities Live at Four, also hosted by Patterson and Ries.
+The extra half-hour replaced Who Wants to Be a Millionaire (which was canceled in May 2019) which was moved to 2 p.m.
 Patterson left Twin Cities Live in 2021.